bzika2001/cloudworx-azure-fundamentals/Day-1/01-cloud-computing.md

 **Security**: Security is a big deal!
 Azure data centers have strict security measures to protect the physical hardware and your data.

 Think of it like this: if Azure was a giant city, the data centers would be the power plants, libraries, and office buildings that keep everything running smoothly!
+---
 ## [Benefits of cloud computing](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/3-benefits-of-cloud-computing)

-1. High Availability
+### 1. High Availability
 Azure ensures your applications are always up and running.
 It achieves this through Availability Zones, which are physically separate datacenters within an Azure region.

-Example: If one datacenter experiences a power outage, your application continues to run on the other zone.
+**Example**: If one datacenter experiences a power outage, your application continues to run on the other zone.

-Image: Azure high availability example with redundant systems, simple diagram
-2. Scalability
+### 2. Scalability
 Azure allows you to easily adjust your resources to meet demand.
 You can scale up (increase resources) or scale out (add more instances).

-Example: An e-commerce website can automatically add more servers during a flash sale.
+**Example**: An e-commerce website can automatically add more servers during a flash sale.
 Azure offers both Horizontal and Vertical scaling.

-3. Agility
+### 3. Agility
 Azure enables you to deploy and manage applications quickly.

-Example: A company can rapidly deploy a new version of its application to capture a market opportunity.
+**Example**: A company can rapidly deploy a new version of its application to capture a market opportunity.
 Azure supports DevOps practices for faster development cycles.

-4. Global Reach
+### 4. Global Reach
 Azure has a vast network of datacenters around the world.

-Example: You can deploy your application in multiple regions to serve users globally.
+**Example**: You can deploy your application in multiple regions to serve users globally.
 Azure ExpressRoute Global Reach allows you to create private networks between your on-premises networks.

-5. Elasticity
+### 5. Elasticity
 Azure automatically adjusts resources based on demand, so you only pay for what you use.

-Example: An application can automatically scale up during peak hours and scale down during off-peak hours.
+**Example**: An application can automatically scale up during peak hours and scale down during off-peak hours.

-6. Fault Tolerance
+### 6. Fault Tolerance
 Azure is designed to withstand failures.

-Example: If a server fails, Azure automatically fails over to another server.
+**Example**: If a server fails, Azure automatically fails over to another server.
 Azure uses techniques like mirroring and parity to protect data.

-7. Customer Latency
+### 7. Customer Latency
 Azure offers features to minimize latency for your users.

-Example: You can deploy your application in regions close to your users.
+**Example**: You can deploy your application in regions close to your users.
 Azure provides tools to measure and monitor network latency.

-8. Predictive Cost Analysis
+### 8. Predictive Cost Analysis
 Azure provides tools to help you understand and predict your cloud spending.

-Example: Azure Cost Analysis allows you to visualize spending trends, allocate costs, and set budgets.
+**Example**: Azure Cost Analysis allows you to visualize spending trends, allocate costs, and set budgets.

-9. Security
+### 9. Security
 Azure offers a comprehensive suite of security features.

-Example: Azure Security Center helps you manage your security posture and protect against threats.
+**Example**: Azure Security Center helps you manage your security posture and protect against threats.
 Azure includes features for identity and access management, network security, and data encryption.